Schreiber gift supports Baumhart Scholars

 The Baumhart Scholars MBA is a highly selective program within Quinlan that equips purpose-driven professionals with the skills, values, and networks to do well and do good in their careers.
 The 20-month, cohort-based MBA program is designed for emerging leaders of all sectors who seek to drive their careers and their social impact forward simultaneously.

-With this gift, emerging nonprofit leaders will now be eligible for $20,000 in Schreiber Scholarship support, in addition to the existing $20,000 Quinlan Scholarship for all Baumhart Scholars.
+With this gift, emerging nonprofit leaders will now be eligible for up to $20,000 in Schreiber Scholarship support, in addition to the existing $20,000 Quinlan Scholarship for all Baumhart Scholars.

 “Kathy and I are proud to see Quinlan routinely recognized as a leading business school for individuals that have a focus on purpose-driven pursuits,” says John Schreiber.
 “We believe deeply in the power of a strong business education to help nonprofit leaders realize ambitious goals that will help shape our future.”